 Students who miss a test due to medical illness must provide a written medical excuse within one or two days after the missed test.
-The only form accepted will be the Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
-Doctor's notes are not acceptable substitutes.
+In case of an illness, you much supply a Verification of Student Illness or Injury form (available at www.illnessverification.utoronto.ca).
+A doctor's note is also acceptable but MUST contain the start date and anticipated end date of the illness.
 The form must be placed in a sealed envelope, addressed to the instructor and submitted in class or during the instructor or TA's office hours.